shaunhegarty/word-ladder/README.md

 The Merriam Webster word list is a bit dated which is a feature since it excludes any very new words.

 The common word list is the set which is common to all three lists.

+## Building Ladder JSON
+> python builder.py word_length [top_n_words_by_frequency to use, default=100]

+e.g.:
+> `python builder.py 3 50 `

+The purpose of the top n argument is to limit the duration of the run,and also to keep the results interesting.
+Finding paths between two unused words isn't terribly fun.